 Dr Anna Hutchinson, B.A.
 (Hons), MSc, D.Clin.Psych, C.Psychol, AFBPsS

-Dr Anna Hutchinson is a chartered Clinical Psychologist and co-director of the IPP.
+Dr Anna Hutchinson is a chartered Clinical Psychologist and co-director of the IPC.
 Anna has worked within Clinical Psychology services for over 15 years and has been actively contributing to London’s clinical psychology community throughout this time.
 Anna has contributed to a number of research projects, academic papers and book chapters.
 She has presented widely at national and international conferences, and has taught on a large number of training courses including both MSc and doctorate level programmes.

 Anna spent five years working as an associate clinical tutor on the UCL clinical doctorate course, helping educate and assess clinical psychologists in training.
 Anna has an MSc in cognitive neuropsychology and a doctorate in clinical psychology, and has completed post doctorate training in both systemic therapies and CBT.